-- Age and medical condition
+Your age and medical condition

 In addition to a physical examination, the following tests may be used to diagnose mastocytosis:

 Biopsy.
 Skin biopsies are often used to diagnose mastocytosis.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that mastocytosis is present, but only a biopsy can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist then analyzes the sample(s) removed during the biopsy.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Bone marrow aspiration and biopsy.
-A sample of the bone marrow helps diagnose systemic mastocytosis.
-Bone marrow aspiration and biopsy are similar procedures and are often done at the same time to examine the bone marrow.
+These 2 procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
 A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle.
-The sample(s) are then analyzed by a pathologist.
-A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
-The skin in that area is numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.
+A pathologist then analyzes the sample(s) to help diagnose systemic mastocytosis.

 After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is mastocytosis, these results will help the doctor identify the type and help plan treatment.
+If the diagnosis is mastocytosis, these results will help the doctor identify the type and plan treatment.